 • congestion in the ears;

 HypertensiveIt is characterized by increased intracranial pressure.
-In hypertensive syndrome, the headache has a bursting character, it can be accompanied by nausea and vomiting.
+With hypertensive syndrome, the headache has a bursting character and can be accompanied by nausea and vomiting.
 Exacerbation of the disease leads to an increase in body temperature

 Treatment

-It will not be possible to completely cure osteochondrosis and permanently get rid of its manifestations, but the symptoms can be eliminated.
-With osteochondrosis of the cervical spine, you can use conservative methods aimed at reducing pain syndromes, dysfunctions of the spinal roots and prevention of complications of the degenerative process in the intervertebral discs.
+It will not be possible to completely cure osteochondrosis and get rid of its manifestations forever, but you can eliminate the symptoms.
+For osteochondrosis of the cervical spine, you can use conservative methods aimed at reducing pain syndromes, dysfunction of the spinal roots and preventing complications of the degenerative process in the intervertebral discs.

 • medicines;